IEA-Paris/seed/content/pages/en/institute_presentation.md

 title: Activating collective intelligence with the best of research
 page: home
 ---
+# Activating collective intelligence with the best of research

 The Paris Institute for Advanced Study is an international research institution with strong roots in the humanities and social sciences, and is a partner of the main higher education and research establishments in Paris and the surrounding area.